kubestellar/kubestellar/USER-GUIDE.md

 ### 1. Create your own edge infrastructure (edge clusters) - Bring Your Own Clusters (BYOC)

-Create your edge clusters or bring your own k8s edge clusters.
+Bring your own k8s edge clusters.
 In this example, we deploy only a single cluster using [kind](https://kind.sigs.k8s.io/).
 Our edge cluster is named “florin”:

 ```shell
 kind create cluster --name florin